hardenedlinux/hardenedlinux.github.io/_posts/2015-06-09-debian-security-chklist.markdown

 world, there should be some open information about how BIG-BROTHER do the defense.
 [STIGs](http://iase.disa.mil/stigs/Pages/index.aspx) is one of them.

-I think I'm not the right person to write this section.....
+I think I'm not the right person to write this section.....plz [check this out](http://hardenedlinux.org/jekyll/update/2015/06/19/STIG-4-Debian.html).

 --[ 7.
 Reference